Step-by-step guide on leveraging PowerShell exit codes to automate script error handling and integrate with external automation tools.

-An exit code is a numeric value returned by a script, command, or application when its execution ends.
-PowerShell, like other scripting languages, uses exit codes to indicate the outcome of a process:
+An exit code is a numeric value that a script, command or application returns when it finishes executing.
+PowerShell, similar to other scripting languages, uses these exit codes to signal the result of a process:

-Exit codes are especially useful in automated environments like CI/CD pipelines, where they help determine the next steps based on the success or failure of tasks.
+Exit codes are particularly valuable in automated settings like CI/CD pipelines, where they help determine the next steps based on whether tasks succeeded or failed.

-The Exit statement in PowerShell terminates a script and sets a specific exit code.
+The Exit command in PowerShell is your go-to for ending a script and specifying an exit code.

 Example: